 There are two types of senators representing full-time tenure-track faculty: at-large and divisional.
 The election of each is described below.
 There is also an adjunct faculty representative and two representatives of the full-time non-tenure-track faculty.
 All of these members have full voting privileges and serve a two-year term (except the adjunct representative, who serves a one-year term).

 Divisional members shall be elected from those members of the faculty who meet the following criteria at the time of election: hold a full-time tenured or tenure-track appointment and either engage at least half time in teaching and/or academic research or serve as head of an academic department or hold rank as a professional member of the library staff, with the exception of the Dean of the Library, who serves as ex officio.
 Any faculty member who is related to more than one of the voting divisions described below will be considered as a member of the voting division in which rank is held unless duties in another voting division exceed a half-time appointment.

 Membership and Elections of At-Large and Non-Tenure-Track Faculty

 Each year four at-large members shall be elected, one each from the following faculty ranks: Non-Tenure Track, Assistant Professor, Associate Professor and Professor.
-In any given year, then, eight full-time faculty members, two from each rank, serve as at-large senators.
+Accordingly, in any given year, eight full-time faculty members, two from each rank, serve as at-large senators.

-The Senate Secretary shall distribute or post the list of confirmed nominees to the full faculty on the first Monday following spring break.
-Faculty must submit their vote within one week.
+The Senate Secretary shall initiate the voting process by distributing or post the list of confirmed nominees to the full faculty on the first Monday following spring break.
+Faculty must submit their vote within one calendar week.
 The votes will be tallied by the Senate Secretary and the President.
 The candidate receiving the majority of all votes cast wins the election.
-Absent a majority, the two candidates in each category receiving the most votes will be reconsidered in a runoff election.
+Absent a majority, the two candidates in each category receiving the most votes will be reconsidered in a runoff election (to be held within the next calendar week).
 The Secretary must announce the results of the election within one week of the election.